danidee10/danidee10.github.io/_posts/2016-09-19-flask-by-example-2.markdown

 ---
 layout: post
-title: Flask by example 2 (Designing the Database with SQLAlchemy)
+title: Flask by example 2 (Design and manipulate the database with SQLAlchemy)
 date: 2016-09-19T22:35:33+01:00
 ---